broadinstitute/haplograph/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## WDL Workflows

+The repository includes WDL (Workflow Definition Language) files in the `wdl/` directory for running haplograph in cloud environments (e.g., Terra, Cromwell).
+These workflows handle:

+- Batch processing of multiple samples
+- Parallel execution across intervals
+- Automatic resource management
+- Integration with other bioinformatics tools

+See the `wdl/` directory for available workflows.

 ## Support

-For questions and support, please open an issue on the GitHub repository or contact the maintainers.
+For questions and support, please open an issue on the [GitHub repository](https://github.com/broadinstitute/haplograph) or contact the maintainers.